Asqatasun/Asqatasun/Rule 6.3.3.md

 **Failed :**

-Test1 OR Test2 returns false for at least one element (At least one element of the Set2 has an "alt" attribute" content which is blacklisted or that only contains non alphanumerical characters)
+Test1 OR Test2 returns false for at least one element (At least one element of the Set2 has an `alt` attribute" content which is blacklisted or that only contains non alphanumerical characters)

 **NMI :\